 Clipping was done by two kinds of actors.
 Private individuals did it coin by coin, which is why medieval and early-modern states punished it harshly — in Edwardian England and elsewhere it was treated as treason and often carried the death penalty.
 Sovereigns did it too, but on a much larger scale, at the mint itself: ordering new issues at slightly lower weight or lower fine-metal content while continuing to accept the old ones at parity.
 The government’s version was legal by definition, because the government defined what “legal” was.

 Clipping had a close cousin called sweating — putting a sack of coins in a vigorous shaker, so the friction rubbed off tiny quantities of metal that collected in the sack lining.
+Another was plugging: drilling out the silver core from the centre of a coin and filling the hole with cheaper base metal.
+The English idiom “not worth a plugged nickel” survives from this era — a plugged coin was, by definition, an empty shell.
 And a third cousin called alloying or debasement proper: minting new coins with a progressively smaller share of precious metal mixed into a cheaper base metal.
 Rome’s denarius is the textbook case.

 Rome’s silver coin: 98% to 2% over three centuries